htnani/shell-genomics/README.md

 ![Unix](img/Slide1.jpg)

-That (/) at the base is often also called the 'top' level.
+That (/) at the base is often also called the 'top' level, or the 'root' of the filesystem.

-When you are working at your computer or log in to a remote computer, you are on one of the branches of that tree, your home directory (/home/username)
+When you are working at your computer or log in to a remote computer, you start on one of the branches of that tree, your "home directory".
+On Linux this is `/home/username` (where username is replaced by your own username) and on a Mac it will usually be `Users/username`.

 Now let's go do that same navigation at the command line.